mikolalysenko/ShapeWaysJS/README.md

 When _upload_ completes, it calls __callback__ with either an error code, or else a string encoding the _model_id_ in the ShapeWays database.
 This _model_id_ can be used with ShapeWays [Add To Cart API](http://www.shapeways.com/tutorials/shoppingcart/index.html) to sell the model.

+__Note:__ It takes some time between when the model is uploaded to ShapeWays and when it appears for sale.
+Some models may not be printable and must be inspected first.
+Unfortunately, ShapeWays only notifies of the results of these inspections by email, and so there is for now way to check the status of a part programmatically :(

 #### Models ####

 In addition to the above parameters, you also need to specify a model.
 There are three different ways you can do this: